Skip to main content

 “Gifts” to Human Subjects

-(This refers to payment for participation in research study focus groups, interviews, programs etc.)
+(This refers to payment for participation in research study focus groups, interviews, programs, etc.)

 What can we do?

-The following options for recognition are allowable.
+The following options for recognition are allowed.

 • Penn GSE-branded swag items, using approved vendors